na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 https://files.catbox.moe/29oqmg.safetensors kurono_mitsuki
 https://files.catbox.moe/mj8sls.safetensors tokkyu
 https://files.catbox.moe/s5n8ul.safetensors moshimoshibe
+https://files.catbox.moe/amb4x8.safetensors shuz_ requires activation prompt of shuz and helps to put 3d in the negatives

 These are resized version of the LoRAs below so they fit on catbox and will thus download automatically with the powershell script, I didn't test them after resizing so can't comment on quality loss. https://files.catbox.moe/jtgi98.safetensors kezime